mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 It is up to you whether you want to use the development server or not while creating your site.
-Every time I want to view my changes for Full Stack Python I actually regenerate the site using my own Makefile that wraps the `pelican` command.
+Every time I want to view my changes for Full Stack Python I regenerate the site using my own Makefile that wraps the `pelican` command.
 The `python -m http.server` command constantly serves up each build's changes.